angusgee/cat-gpty/README.md

 ## Solution

-CatGpty solves these issues for you.
+Cat Gippity solves these issues for you.

 Run the script from your project root folder and select the files to include.